V:

 Vegetative cover: Trees, perennial grasses, legumes, or shrubs with an expected life span of five years or more.
 See Permanent vegetative cover.

-Vegetative practice: conservation practice that primarily involves the establishment or planting of a site-specific vegetative cover to conserve, protect from degradation, or improve soil, water, or related natural resources in the most cost-effective manner.
+Vegetative practice: A conservation practice that primarily involves the establishment or planting of a site-specific vegetative cover to conserve, protect from degradation, or improve soil, water, or related natural resources in the most cost-effective manner.

 Verification trial(s): A public exhibition of the implementation of research-based Extension recommendations in an actual field-scale farming environment for crops.
 Program goals are (a) to optimize potential for profits, (b) to develop an on-farm database for use in economic analyses and computer-assisted management programs, (c) to aid researchers in identifying areas of production that require further study, (d) to improve or refine existing recommendations, (e) to increase the expertise of County Extension Agents in the specified commodity, and (f) to utilize and incorporate data and findings from the program into Extension educational programs at the county and state levels.